intel/device-modeling-language/doc/1.4/language.md

 It is also possible to define port arrays that are indexed with an integer parameter, to model a row of similar connectors.

+In Simics, a port is represented by a separate configuration object, named like the port but with a `.port` prefix.
+For instance, if a device model has a declaration `port p[i<2]` on top level, and a device instance is named `dev` in Simics, then the two ports are represented in Simics by objects named `dev.port.p[0]` and `dev.port.p[1]`.

+### Subdevices

+A subdevice is a structural element that represents a distinct subsystem of the device.
+Like a `group`, a subdevice can be used to group a set of related banks, ports and attributes, but a subdevice is presented to the end-user as a separate configuration object.
+If a subdevice contains `attribute` or `connect` objects, or `saved` declarations, then the corresponding configuration attributes appears as members of the subdevice object rather than the device.

 ## Templates